Recovering From a Relationship With a Narcissist – Heal The Wounds Within

 Little “snips” that carry the appearance of reasonable criticism but are lightly dipped in venom.

 Shortly though, once you’re invested in the relationship, the real abuse begins.
 Most of it is emotional, stemming from the narcissist’s idea that they are the epitome of human excellence.

 They would constantly put you down and mock you, calling out things that you are insecure about, but have little control over.

 Most of what they would say about you was negative, whether it was true or not.

 Disclaimer: If you’re feeling a little upset about how this blog has been going so far, I apologize.
-It’s not my intent to upset you, but to recover fully, we need to explore the reality of the situation.
+It’s not my intent to upset you, but to recover fully as a Narcissist survivor, we need to explore the reality of the situation.
 Which means analyzing Narcissistic behavior and the impact it had on you.

 Narcissists survive and maintain their own delusions of superiority by pulling down the individuals around them.

 They constantly feed their own egos and work diligently to destroy anything that could challenge their beliefs about themselves.

 Hence, if you do anything that outshines them, or demonstrates your own excellence- you will be put down.

 As noted above, narcissists always begin relationships by being playing the part of the man/woman of your dreams.